paulber19/VLCAccessEnhancementNVDAAddon/addon/doc/en/addonUserManual.md

 * "Y" : decrease the playback speed.
 * "U" : lower a bit the speed of reading.
-* "I" : increase a bit the speed of reading. $ $ | | $ $ * - O : increase the playback speed.
+* "I" : increase a bit the speed of reading.
+* - O : increase the playback speed.
 * "=" : return to the normal speed,
 * "m" : to cut off or turn on the sound,
 * "space" : start or pause playback,
 * "s" : stop the media,
-* "l" : toggle the state of repetition of the media between repeat all, repeat the current media, not to repeat,
+* "l" : toggle the state of repetition of the media between repeat all, repeat only  current media, no repeat,
 * "shift + right or left arrow" : move forward or backward the played time of the media 3 seconds,
 * "alt + right or left arrow " : move forward or backward the played time to the media of 10 seconds,
 * "control +  right or left arrow ": move forward or backward the played time of the medium in 1 minute,